shyamalmadura/spring-boot-graalvm-knative/README.md

 # spring-boot-graalvm-knative
-Demo Project that use Spring Boot applications with GraalVM and run them in serverless architecture on Knative platform
+Demo Project that is based on Spring Boot with GraalVM and run in serverless architecture on Knative platform.